2023 Wood Flooring Trends To Sell Your House

 Dark Floors – Dark Brown

 Dark floors were all the rage a couple of decades ago.
 It seemed liked every house you walked into had dark flooring.
 But as with any trend, they were taken over by the new kid on the block, gray floors.
 After many, many years of gray flooring dominating the floor color trends, its now taking a back seat as we are starting to see dark floors coming back in style.
 But dark floors may not be for everyone.
-Dark floors make a powerful statement but the downside to dark floors is that they require higher maintenance than other colours.
+Dark floors make a powerful statement but the downside to dark floors is that they require higher maintenance than other colors.
 They show the dirt more & your furry friends’ hair.
 Not great for selling your house.

 Red oak flooring is a timeless classic.
 They are still very popular in some parts of the country, but not so much in other parts.
 Red oak flooring suits a traditional styled home.